seanlnge/multyx/README.md

 The timestamp in milliseconds when the client was created.

-#### `Client.ws`

-The Websocket connection associated with the client.
-Facilitates the communication between server and client.

 #### `Client.teams`

 A Set object containing all [`MultyxTeam`](#multyxteam) objects that the client is a part of.